ShawhinT/ai-tutor-skill/README.md

 2. Copy the video URL from your browser
 3. Paste it into your message: `"Explain this: [URL]"`

-### Current Limitations vs. Claude Code
+### The Limitation I Found

-Claude Code (web version) has **web search capability**, so it can answer "find a video about...".
+I discovered that **direct YouTube URLs work, but searching by title doesn't**.
+The transcript tool can only extract transcripts from direct video links—it can't search YouTube like Claude Code does.

-Your local version uses only **direct transcript fetching**.
-This keeps it simple and fast, but means:
+When I tried asking the AI to find a video by title, it attempted to use the tool with just text, which failed.
+But when I gave it a direct link, it worked perfectly.

-- ✅ You need to provide direct YouTube URLs
+### Why This Happens

-- ❌ The AI cannot search for videos automatically
+Claude Code (web version) has built-in web search, so it can find videos automatically.
+This local version is simpler—it focuses on analyzing transcripts from direct links, not searching.

-**Future Enhancement:** Web search capability could be added using:
+**Could this be improved?** Yes.
+I could add:
-- DuckDuckGo API (free, no key required)
+- DuckDuckGo API for searching
 - Bing Web Search API
-- Custom YouTube search tool
+- Custom YouTube search integration

-For now, we keep it focused on **direct transcript analysis** rather than search.
+But for now, keeping it focused on direct transcript analysis keeps things fast and simple.

 ---